Julafton/Todo-list/README.md

 Setup:

 Run "pip install -r .\requirements.txt" on windows Run "pip3 install -r .\requirements.txt" on Linux and mac

-Create a .env
+Create a .env that looks like this

+BACKEND_FOLDER_PATH = "The backend folder path"
+IP = "Your local ip"
+PORT = "The port you want the app to run on"

 Create a "users" directory in the backend folder

-Write BACKEND_FOLDER_PATH = "The backend folder path" Write IP = "Your local ip"
-Write PORT = "The port you want the app to run on"

 Run server.py